-Weighted-Average Grant

-Shares Date Fair Value Per Share
+Shares Weighted-Aver Date Fair Value

 Outstanding at January 1, 2012 0 \$ 0

 Granted 1,794,000 2.88

 Vested based on service (116,280) 3.38

-Shares withheld related to net share

-settlement of restricted stock (61,720) 3.38
+Shares withheld related to net share settlement of restricted stock (61,720) 3.38

 Forfeited 0 0

 Outstanding at December 31, 2012 1,616,000 \$ 2.82

-Under net settlement procedures currently applicable to our outstanding restricted stock awards for current employees, upon each settlement date, restricted stock awards are withheld to cover the required withholding tax, which is based on the value of the restricted stock award on the settlement date as determined by the closing price of our common stock on the trading day on the vesting date.
+Under net settlement procedures currently applicable to our outstanding restricted stock awards for current employees, upon each settlement date, restricted stock awards are withheld to cover the required withholding tax, which is based on the value of the restricted stock award on the settlement date as determined by the closing price of our common stock on the vesting date.
 The remaining amounts are delivered to the recipient as shares of our common stock.
-During 2012, 178,000 restricted stock awards were net settled by withholding 61,720 shares, which represented the employees' minimum statutory obligation for each such employees' applicable income and other employment taxes and remitted cash totaling of \$203,676 to the appropriate tax authorities.
-The amount remitted to the tax authorities for the employees' tax obligation was reflected as a financing activity within our Consolidated Statements of Cash Flows.
-The shares withheld by us as a result of the net settlement of restricted stock awards are not considered issued and outstanding, thereby reducing our shares outstanding used to calculate net asset value per share.
+During 2013, 121,482 restricted stock awards vested, of which 117,480 were net settled by withholding 40,927 shares, which represented the employees' minimum statutory obligation for each such employee's applicable income and other employment taxes and remitted cash totaling of \$123,182 to the appropriate tax authorities.